phip1611/diplomarbeit-impl/README.md

   The compiler target for the roottask and other binaries is [broadwell](https://en.wikipedia.org/wiki/List_of_Intel_CPU_microarchitectures).
 However, this is not a hard requirement.
 You can string&replace every "broadwell" with "native" or "skylake" for example in the project.
+  Please note that Hedron requires at least Ivy Bridge.